 The additional squares of colored fabric on the corners aren’t strictly necessary, so you could skip them and simply sew circles of stitches to reinforce the tzitzit holes.
 But I recommend including them.
 They help keep the tallit fabric from tearing, and they give you an excellent opportunity to personalize the prayer shawl through the material you choose.

 The atarah, or neckpiece, marks the top of the tallit so that you always wear it the same way.
 It’s also optional, but it’s another opportunity for personalization.
 For this tallit, we added a purchased atarah to point out that such things exist.
 They give you design options and can make your life a bit easier (this one is the Jerusalem Bracha atara in slate blue from Emanuel Judaica).
-Another option is to make an atarah from the same fabric as the corner pieces (Update: We’ve now posted a free simple atarah pattern as well as patterns for more personalized versions in the SewJewish Shop).
+Another option is to make an atarah from the same fabric as the corner pieces (Update: We’ve now posted a free simple atarah pattern as well as patterns for more personalized versions in the SewJewish Shop on Etsy).

-Completed size: 64″x18″ (1.6m x 46cm), not including the fringe or tzitzit.
+The completed size of this tallit is 64″x18″ (1.6m x 46cm), not including the fringe or tzitzit.
 This is a shawl-size tallit.
 You can use the same techniques to make a larger tallit, just starting with a larger piece of fabric.

 A few words about tallit size: Aryeh Kaplan, in his book, Tzitzith, lays out the Orthodox teachings on the size of the tallit, which specifies using a large tallit rather than the shawl-size tallit specified in this project.
 If you want to follow the teachings for a large tallit, here are Kaplan’s specifications for the dimensions: